I posted recently, on my Mastodon

 “When the linear timeline was removed in favor of their own algorithmic sort, they removed our control over the conversation entirely.
 Instead of you and your friends in discourse with each other, you’re talking around the sources of content you’re being told to see, read, and like.
 You are in direct competition with a corporate notion of your personal history, identity, and relationships.”

-My Prediction > And any non-federating social network will inevetiably fail as long there is a free market.
+My Prediction -> And any non-federating social network will inevetiably fail in a free market.

 As a creator, you should be under control.
 Period.

 To ensure your content is available in a chronological, non algorithmic feed to the user.
 For the user it would mean, getting actutal feeds of content that they subscribed to.
 Less fake news, more privacy, sovereignity and portability.